techostef/snake-dfs-react/README.md

-This project about snake will find path to food using dfs algorithm This link demo https://techostef.github.io/snake-dfs-react/
+This project about snake will find path to food using dfs algorithm <br />
+This link demo https://techostef.github.io/snake-dfs-react/

 ## Available Scripts